jacobp100/cssta/docs/custom-properties.md

 ## 🌍 Global Variables

 If all your custom properties are global, you can configure them in the Cssta build configuration.
-There’s more information on this over in the [configuration]({{ site.baseurl }}/configuration) section
+There’s more information on this over in the [configuration]({{ site.baseurl }}/configuration) section.